Sachinx0e/CPParser/README.md

 * **Sachin Gavali**

 ## License
 This project is the sole copyright of **RandomeStudios**.
-The project can not be copied and/or distributed without the express permission of **RandomeStudios**
+The project can not be copied and/or distributed without the express permission of **RandomeStudios**.